heysphere/node-vs-go/README.md

 * What you can immediatelly spot from the table is that even if only 1% of all requests is affected by relatively inexpensive computation operation, Node's latency goes sky high - actually almost 488 times higher.
 * As we keep increasing the percent of affected requests, Node gets worse and worse, but Go somehow keeps doing a good job.
-* Only once 25% of requests are affected by computation, Go's latency grows to the mark of 3.5s (still much better than what Node could do with only 1% of computation requests).
+* Only once 25% of requests are affected by computation, Go's latency grows to the mark of 3.5s (still much better than what Node could do with only 1% of computation requests -- 8.8s).

 So, what's going on here and why Go is so much more efficient?
-Basically it's all about blocking the event loop with a synchronous operation (like wasting CPU cicles while doing some calculations) during which Node can not keep serving I/O requests.
-Even if only 1% of all requests ends up doing CPU-intensive work, the latency changes dramatically in case of Node as it is single-threaded by design.
+Basically it's all about blocking the event loop with a synchronous operation (like wasting CPU cicles on some calculations) during which Node can not keep doing the I/O. Even if only 1% of all requests ends up doing CPU-intensive work, the latency changes dramatically in case of Node as the main and only thread of the Node process get blocked by computation.
 Go, on the other hand, doesn't have too much trouble with it as it utilisies parallelism.
-Even if the request is one of those that has to burn CPU cycles for some time, there're other threads that can keep serving other requests.
-Only when the percent of computation-intensive requests is too high (like 25%), Go starts having the same problems as Node as the chance of every OS thread (or a CPU core if you will) being busy gets much higher.
+Even if the request is one of those that have to burn some CPU cycles for some time, there're other threads that can keep dealing with the I/O. Only when the percent of computation-intensive requests gets too big (like 25%), Go starts having the same problems as Node does, as the chance of every OS thread (or a CPU core if you will) being busy gets proportionally higher.

 Take a look at the performance stats below:

 ![](imgs/perf_stats_3.png)

-Look at these shaky waves on Node's memory usage graph -- memory usage grows because Node has to keep more requests queued if the event loop is blocked by a synchronous computation operation.
-Go solves the "blocking problem" by utilising all available CPU cores, that's why you see CPU usage on Go graph growing proportionally with percent of computationally-heavy requests.
+Look at these shaky waves on the Node's memory usage graph -- memory usage jusmps in such a way, because Node has to keep more requests queued if the event loop is blocked by a synchronous computation operation.
+Go solves the "blocking problem" by utilising all available CPU cores, that's why you see CPU usage on the Go's graph growing proportionally with percent of computationally-heavy requests.

 Finally, a latency histogram: